toddr/RFB/0001-pep-process.md

   `9999-ppe.md` that contains your new PPE.
 Use "9999" as your draft PPE number.

-* In the "Type:" header field, enter "Standards Track", "Informational", or "Process" as appropriate, and for the "Status:" field enter "Draft".
+* In the "Type:" header field, you enter "Standards Track", "Informational", or "Process" as appropriate, and for the "Status:" field enter "Draft".
 For full details, see [PPE Header Preamble](#PPE-Header-Preamble).

-* Push this to your GitHub fork and submit a pull request.
+* You push this to your GitHub fork and submit a pull request.

 * The PPE editors review your PR for structure, formatting, and other errors.

 Approval criteria are:

-  * It sound and complete.
+  * It is sound and complete.
 The ideas must make technical sense.
 The editors do not consider whether they seem likely to be accepted.
   * The title accurately describes the content.
   * The PPE's language (spelling, grammar, sentence structure, etc.)